Parrotfish: The Colourful Artists of the Great Barrier Reef

 Unique Beak-like Mouth

 Parrotfish have a distinctive beak-like mouth that resembles a parrot’s beak, hence their name.
-This specialised mouth is adapted for scraping algae and small organisms off the coral reefs.
+This specialised mouth is adapted for scraping algae and tiny organisms off the coral reefs.

 Role in Coral Reefs